RidePal-Team-1/RidePal-project/README.md

     <ul>
       <li>Administrators are able to edit/delete users and other administrators</li>
       <li>Administrators are able to edit/delete over the playlists</li>
-      <li>Administrators are able to manually trigger Genre synchronization and configure its the time period</li>
+      <li>Administrators are able to manually trigger Genre synchronization and configure its time period</li>
   </ul>

 <br>